CommerceHubInterview/mscranton/Questions/Hotel.md

 There are at least five mistakes in the initial design.
 The engineer also did not carefully follow these guiding principles for naming conventions and best practices:

 1) Column names and table names: Camelcase instead of underscores (startDate vs. start_date).
 2) Indexes: PK for clustered index that is also primary key and IX for non-clustered indexes + table name + column names in the order they appear + inc if there is one or more include column.
-For example PK_Order_orderId and IX_Order_customerId_inc.
+For example, a table named Order might have the indexes PK_Order_orderId and IX_Order_customerId_inc.
 3) Data types: Identity columns should be either INT or BIGINT, strings should be VARCHAR unless there is a concern for special characters, and date fields should capture what they need -  do not default everything to DATETIME.